5.5. comp neuro#

 this charges up and then fires a spike, has refractory period, then starts charging up again

-rate coding hypothesis - signal conveyed is the rate of spiking (bruno thinks this is usually too simple)
+rate coding hypothesis - signal conveyed is the rate of spiking (some folks think is too simple)

-spiking irregulariy is largely due to noise and doesnât convey information
+spiking irregularly is largely due to noise and doesnât convey information

 some neurons (e.g. neurons in LIP) might actually just convey a rate